Audi e-tron reliability & safety

 Safety and reliability have traditionally been Audi strong points and we don't expect that to change with the transition to electric power.
 Those thinking of making the switch should have little to worry about.

 Audi e-tron reliability & problems

 Generally speaking, electric cars are proving to be more reliable than their petrol or diesel-engined counterparts, as with fewer moving parts, there's less to go wrong.
-Specific data on the e-tron's reliability isn't available yet, though; that'll only come after a year or so of the cars being in customer hands.
+Specific data on the e-tron's reliability isn't available yet, though; that'll only come after a year or so of the cars being in customers' hands.

 Standard safety equipment includes lane-departure warning, cruise control and a speed limiter, as well as forward collision detection, and a full complement of airbags.

 Adaptive cruise control, rear cross-traffic alerts and 360-degree collision detection systems can be added as part of option packs.
 A 360-degree parking camera to help with low-speed manoeuvring in tight quarters can also be specified.